mscoutermarsh/dotfiles/README.md

 $ brew install tmux
 $ brew install reattach-to-user-namespace
 ```

-#### Custom Fonts
-For making Airline (vim plugin) look nice, need to use a custom font.
-See here: https://github.com/Lokaltog/powerline-fonts
-I use sourcecode pro.
-Once installed, go into iterm2 and Profiles > Text.
-Change both fonts.

 ---
 These are a heavily modified version of Thoughtbot's dotfiles.
 More detailed instructions are available here: http://github.com/thoughtbot/dotfiles.